rticommunity/rticonnextdds-connector-js/docs/getting_started.rst

 In order to access the examples, run npm with the GitHub repository.

-*Connector* works with Node.js versions 8.x to 11.x.
-It currently doesn't work with versions 12+ because one of it dependencies is not compatible with this version.
+*Connector* works with Node.js versions 10.x.x to 13.x.x [#f1]_.
+It currently doesn't work
+with versions 14+ because one of its dependencies is not yet compatible with that version.

 npm uses `node-gyp <https://github.com/nodejs/node-gyp>`__ to locally compile some of *Connector*'s dependencies.
 This requires Python 2.7 (it will not work with Python 3) and a relatively recent C++